 Other people prefer using the Blue Yeti microphone.
 This microphone will pick up on noise in the room, but you don’t need to be close to the microphone to speak.
 To find the best fit for you, it’s key to play around and test the audio to see what works for you and your space.

 Headphones are always recommended so that you can manage the sound quality.
-I use a pair of Bose headphones, but any earbuds will do.
+I use a pair of Bose headphones, but any earbuds will do including your apple iphone headphones.

 Other than that, you’ll need your computer and a way to capture the audio.
 You can use GarageBand for solo episodes if you own a Mac computer.
-Otherwise, people edit with Audacity, which is a free download for any computer.
+Otherwise on a PC, people edit with Audacity, which is a free download for any computer.

 Make sure that you record in a space with a rug and other items to absorb the sound.
-I record out of a small closet in my office.
-Luckily your audience doesn’t see you, so no need to have a swanky space.
+I used to record out of a small closet in my office.
+Now, I record in my office as my show is both an auditory as well as visual experience.
+The key is to optimize the listening experience for your audience.

 Now that you know why you want to podcast, who your ideal audience is, what kind of format you will have, and what tech you will use, the next step is to reach out to guests or begin recording your solo or co-hosted shows.